Skip to content

 Who This Coverage Is Best For

-Life insurance with sleep apnea is often a strong fit for applicants who are treating the condition and can show stability—especially those using CPAP consistently and those with mild-to-moderate severity that has improved on therapy.
-It’s also a good fit for people who were discouraged by a past quote and want a true market comparison across multiple carriers rather than one insurer’s view of the risk.
+Life insurance with sleep apnea is often a strong fit for applicants who are treating the condition and can demonstrate stability — especially those using CPAP consistently and those with mild-to-moderate severity that has improved on therapy.
+It is also a strong fit for people who were discouraged by a past quote and want a true market comparison across multiple carriers rather than one insurer’s view of the risk.
+Even if your sleep apnea is more severe, you may still have meaningful options depending on your overall health profile and your documented compliance history.
+The best path is a targeted approach rather than blanket applications — especially if there are other factors like pre-existing conditions that could complicate underwriting if handled without a coordinated strategy.

 How We Shop 100+ Carriers for Sleep Apnea Cases